mitloehn/csvtyp/README.md

-reference tables and how to find them
+Reference Tables and How to Find Them

+brute force:

-go through CSV corpus and check via subset
+go through CSV corpus and check via subset, O(n^2)

 use ray package for parallel processing